Credit card payoff calculator and tips for tackling debt

 The CFPB says it’s best to pay off the entire balance every month.
 But if you can’t do that, it’s a good idea to pay at least the minimum amount due on time every month.
 Experts recommend keeping your credit utilization ratio at or below 30% to avoid it negatively impacting credit scores.

-Capital One’s CreditWise Simulator can help you see how paying off credit card debt can affect your credit scores.
+The Capital One CreditWise Simulator can help you see how paying off credit card debt can affect your credit scores.

 How to use the credit card payoff calculator

 To use the calculator below, enter your current balance, interest rate or APR and your annual fee, if you pay one.
-You can also enter your preferred monthly credit card payment amount or the time frame in which you’d like to pay off the debt.
-Once you have your results, if you realize you want to consolidate your credit card debt, you can explore ways to do that.
+You can then enter your monthly credit card payment amount or the time frame in which you’d like to pay off the debt.
+You can use the calculator for any card you have—not just Capital One cards.

 Scroll down to start calculating your debt payoff plan.